raul23/Darth-Vader-RPi/docs/main_config.rst

           }

    - ``led_symbols``: it is only defined for LED objects.
 It is a dictionary defining the symbols to be used when the LED is turned ON and OFF.
-If nof found for a LED object, then the `default LED symbols`_ will be used
+If not found for a LED object, then the `default LED symbols`_ will be used

       .. code-block:: python